aa25g15/ui-tech/README.md

 ```

 ## JavaScript - Deep JS Concepts
-* Remember JS is a synchronous single-threaded language but the browser event queue makes it exhibit async functionality
+* Remember JS is a synchronous single-threaded language but the browser event-loop and promises makes it exhibit async functionality
+* Synchronous means that the code is executed in the sequence in which it is written, waiting for the previous instruction to finish executing

 ### Promises, callbacks, async, await